wpgp/wopr/README.md

 By default, `downloadData()` will not download files larger than 100 MB unless you change the `maxsize` argument (see `?downloadData`).
 Using the default settings, a folder named `./wopr` will be created in your R working directory for downloaded files.
 A spreadsheet listing all WOPR files currently saved to your hard drive can be found in `./wopr/wopr_catalogue.csv`.
 To list the files that have been downloaded to your working directory from within the R console, use `list.files('wopr', recursive=T)`.
 In multiple calls to downloadData(), files that you have previously downloaded will be overwritten if your local files do not match the server files (based on an md5sums check).
 This allows you to keep up-to-date local copies of every file.

 You can download the entire WOPR data catalogue using: `downloadData(getCatalogue(), maxsize=Inf)`.
 Note: Some files in the WOPR data catalogue are very large (e.g. 140 GB), so please ensure that you have enough disk space.
-If disk space is limited, you can restrict the maximum file size that you woud like to download using the `maxsize` argument.
+If disk space is limited, you can restrict the maximum file size that you woud like to download using the `maxsize` argument (default = 100 MB).

 ### Spatial Query